hortonworks/cloudbreak/docs/aws_cb_ui.md

 ## Setting up AWS credentials

 Cloudbreak works by connecting your AWS account through so called *Credentials*, and then uses these credentials to create resources on your behalf.
-The credentials can be configured on the "manage credentials" tab.
+The credentials can be configured on the "manage credentials".

 Add a `name` and a `description` for the credential, copy your IAM role's Amazon Resource Name (ARN) to the corresponding field (`IAM Role ARN`) and copy your SSH public key to the `SSH public key` field.
 To learn more about how to setup the IAM Role on your AWS account check out the [prerequisites](aws_pre_prov.md).